-Previous attempts to find a proper balance between structured and unstructured merge have some limitations.
-For example, the approach of Dig et al. assumes a setting in which refactorings of the documents under revision control are recorded and replayed on demand [12].
+The approach of Dig et al. assumes a setting in which refactorings of the documents under revision control are recorded and replayed on demand [13].
 That is, their approach is not applicable to scenarios in which this additional information is not available, which appears to be the rule rather than the exception in practice.

-Other approaches require that the documents to be merged come with a formal semantics [8, 15], which is not always feasible in practice because, even for mainstream languages such as C++, there is no formal semantics available.
+Other approaches require that the documents to be merged come with a formal semantics [9, 16], which is not always feasible in practice because, even for mainstream languages such as C++, there is no formal semantics available.
 We explore whether we can reduce the number of conflicts without these limitations.